zkoss/zk-angular-demo/src/main/webapp/docs/introduction.md

 generate the HTML result to the browser, and communicate with __ZK MVVM__'s data binding to receive and store the data back to the server side.
 This way, the developer can define their HTML as a UI template and make-up the page as any kind of web page with a library, such as [Twitter Bootstrap][bootstrap].
-The role of [ZK][zk] in this case is a server side data binder (communicator) that help developers save development time to communicate the data from server to client and client to server.
+The role of <a href="http://www.zkoss.org" target="_self">ZK</a> in this case is a server side data binder (communicator) that help developers save development time to communicate the data from server to client and client to server.

 ## The basic demo